-Case Fatality Rate (CRF) measures the severity of a particular disease by > defining the total number of deaths as a proportion of reported cases of a > specific disease at a specific time. > > Image Credit: Bakhtiar Zein/Shutterstock.com
+Case Fatality Rate (CFR) measures the severity of a particular disease by defining the total number of deaths as a proportion of reported cases of a specific disease at a specific time.

+Image Credit: Bakhtiar Zein/Shutterstock.com

 CFR is presented as a percentage (0%-100%) or a ratio (between 0-1) and measures the number of confirmed deaths among the number of confirmed diagnosed cases of a particular disease at a given time.

 This is different from general mortality rates which are the number of general deaths that occur within a population (normalized to the population) at any given time.

 For example, if 15 people die from seasonal flu (in that particular winter) out of 1000 confirmed diagnoses, then the CFR would be 1.5% or 0.015.
 This is not the percentage of deaths from seasonal flu in the whole population, as that would be far lower.

 However, CFR (as with most epidemiological statistics) heavily relies on confirmed cases and deaths and may not accurately reflect the total picture within the population due to unreported cases and subsequent deaths.